📞 087 001 0733 | ✉️ info@apostille.co.za [Book an Appointment →]

 How long does notarisation take?

-The notarisation itself takes 15-30 minutes.
-If you need High Court apostille afterwards, add 1-2 days.
+The notarisation itself takes 5-10 minutes.
+If you need a High Court apostille afterwards, add 1-2 days.

 Can you draft my power of attorney?